iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covidsafe___2.0/report.md

 > 2 problems with this app, not enough people are using it and it is chewing up too much of my battery.
 Otherwise, the app does not track my location.
 It keeps a log of all the installed phones I have been near for last 21 days.
 It does not upload this information unless I give the permission; and I will only be asked to do so in the event I had contact with someone who is infected.
 When I uninstall the app, all the data on my phone are deleted.<br> :date: __2020-12-30 23:49:12__

-> Not sure what it is supposed to do.
-I have it running though.<br> :date: __2020-12-28 04:40:31__

-> Update needs location of towns with the numbers of cases of covid<br> :date: __2020-12-27 22:38:54__

-> How are you supposed to make the app 'inactive'?
-My understanding is that once you have downloaded and installed this app it is automatically operational and that is the way it stays.
-The information seems to suggest that I have to ensure it is operational that I have to ensure it is running.
-How do I do that?
-Also I don't have a photo on Google Profile.
-I've got one on Facebook.<br> :date: __2020-12-27 19:30:43__

-> Happy with the security and privacy of the app but every since the Herald protocol update, it's smashed my battery (Galaxy S10)<br> :date: __2020-12-27 03:13:46__

 #### 2-star reviews